Alfresco/alfresco-content-app/README.md

 #### What's new in the latest release

 - Single Sign On improvements and fixes
-- Accessibility enhancments WCAG AA compliance
+- Accessibility enhancements WCAG AA compliance

 Please refer to the [release notes] for details of all changes.